biolink/biolink-model/docs/GeneToGeneHomologyAssociation.md

     * range: [LabelType](LabelType.md)
     * inherited from: [NamedThing](NamedThing.md)
  * _[gene to gene association.object](gene_to_gene_association_object.md)_
-    * _connects an association to the object of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object._
+    * _the object gene in the association.
+If the relation is symmetric, subject vs object is arbitrary.
+We allow a gene product to stand as proxy for the gene or vice versa_
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md) [required]
     * inherited from: [GeneToGeneAssociation](GeneToGeneAssociation.md)
  * _[gene to gene association.subject](gene_to_gene_association_subject.md)_
-    * _connects an association to the subject of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object._
+    * _the subject gene in the association.
+If the relation is symmetric, subject vs object is arbitrary.
+We allow a gene product to stand as proxy for the gene or vice versa_
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md) [required]
     * inherited from: [GeneToGeneAssociation](GeneToGeneAssociation.md)
  * _[id](id.md) *subsets*: (translator_minimal)_